Solomon-analytics/An-end-to-end-modern-data-engineering-solution-on-Azure-Databricks/README.md

 **Five currencies.** Invoices are raised in the customer's local currency.
 Group reporting is in sterling, so nothing can be totalled until every value converts at the rate for its invoice month.

 **Genuine defects.** Duplicate customer IDs in the master file.
 Null SKUs on order lines.
 Order headers with no lines attached.
 Missing invoice totals.
-Phone numbers exported from Excel with a leading apostrophe.
-A missing month in the targets file.

 ---